PEPLabs/LANG_CL_EVAL/README.md

 - In application development with LLMs, it is critical to ensure that the outcomes produced by your models are **predictable and useful for a broad array of inputs.**
   - Thus, Evaluation can be beneficial when deploying LLM applications, since they can assess responses across a wide array of criteria.

-- In this lab, we will explore Langchain's **String Evaluators**, which assess a predicted string for a given input, assessing it based of specific criteria or comparing it against a reference string.
+- In this lab, we will explore Langchain's **String Evaluators**, which assess a predicted string for a given input, assessing it based on specific criteria or comparing it against a reference string.

 # Evaluation Lab